Skip to content

 Note that this automatically creates new users in the database if they do not already exist.

-TA_ENABLE_AUTH_PROXY true Set to anything besides empty string to use forward proxy authentication.
+TA_ENABLE_AUTH_PROXY null true deprecated (see below) Set to anything besides empty string to use forward proxy authentication.

 1. The request headers are rewritten within Tube Archivist: all HTTP headers are prefixed with HTTP_, all letters are in uppercase, and dashes are replaced with underscores.
 For example, for Authelia, which passes the Remote-User HTTP header, the TA_AUTH_PROXY_USERNAME_HEADER needs to be configured as HTTP_REMOTE_USER